Adjouro/Supervised-Learning-Final-Project/README.md

 ## Directory Structure
 The repository is organized as follows:

-- `data/`: Contains the dataset used for training and testing.
+- `data/`: Contains the dataset used for training and testing
-- `notebooks/`: Jupyter notebooks used for data analysis and model development.
+- `notebook/`: Jupyter notebooks used for data analysis and model development